 Cherry-picking statements from recorded conversations is a tactic that can distort the truth and create a narrative that aligns with investigative objectives rather than the evidence.
 By omitting the broader context of Guilfoy’s responses, detectives misrepresented the substance of the call.

-Based on the distorted interpretation of the recorded call, detectives secured a warrant for Guilfoy’s arrest.
+Based on the distorted interpretation of the recorded call, former detective Fittings secured a warrant for Guilfoy’s arrest and he was in custody within 24 hours of the call.
 This decision was made despite the absence of a direct confession or any corroborating evidence from the call.
 The use of such tactics highlights a troubling disregard for due process.

 Unbalanced Investigation:

-Once in jail awaiting a hearing, the detective went to the Grand Jury to secure more charges, and then dropped the charge before the arraignment so she wouldn’t have to answer questions about her sworn statement she made about the existence of the “confession” she eluded to in her affidavit.
+Once Tim was in jail awaiting arraignment, the detective rushed to the Grand Jury to secure more charges using the children’s forensic interviews, and then dropped the first charge so she wouldn’t have to answer questions about the “confession” from the phone call she alluded to in her affidavit.
 Another detective admitted at Tim’s bond hearing that he had NOT made a confession.
 At no point in either of Tim’s trials did the prosecutors identify any of Tim’s statements on the call as a confession.
 Simply stated, Tim did not confess.

 This approach not only compromised the fairness of the investigation but also set a dangerous precedent for future cases.
-If law enforcement can manipulate evidence to secure warrants, it raises broader concerns about the justice system’s integrity.
+If law enforcement can manipulate evidence to secure warrants to make quick arrests and do no followup, it raises broader concerns about the justice system’s integrity.

 Standard Investigation Procedures